The Most Expensive Gaming Keyboard in the World 2022

 A thick braided cable that splits into two USB Type-A inputs exits from the top of the keyboard for use with a PC, Mac, or Xbox One.
 The USB 2.0 port is just to the right.
 The bottom of the keyboard is made of black plastic, and the four corners are reinforced with soft-touch material.
 A pair of foldable legs in the lower corners tilt the keyboard slightly for more comfortable typing.

 Speaking of comfort, the K100 comes with a magnetic detachable memory foam palm rest.
-Covered in a faux leather weave pattern, the wrist rest is dull but stiff for a much more comfortable typing experience.
+Covered in a faux leather weave pattern, the wrist rest is dull but stiff for a more comfortable typing experience.

 Keyboard keys

-World Best Gaming Keyboard 2021
+World Best Gaming Keyboard 2024

 Everything is great and nice, but what you want to know is the feel of the OPX RGB keys.
 After all, this is the first Corsair keyboard to utilize technology.
-It has a high click feeling and is very sensitive.
+It has a high-click feeling and is very sensitive.
 Is it a cherry blue switch?
 Of course not, but my fingertips still showed me playing on the keys that the late and great Gregory Heinz would be proud of.
 Thanks to 1mm of actuation and 3.2mm of key movement, there’s plenty of room and elasticity for your fingertips to rest on.

 By default, the input is registered when the beam is broken.
 Rather than typing at the speed of light, it might be possible when combined with Corsair’s Axon Hyper-Processing technology, which has a 4,000Hz polling rate (the rate at which the computer checks data on the USB bus).
 According to Corsair, Axon technology registers keystrokes four times faster than typical mechanical switches.